liangli-zhen/liangli-zhen2.github.io/_pages/about.md

   <li>[Nov 2023] Our paper on Deep Supervised Multi-View Learning with Graph Priors has been accepted for publication by the IEEE Transactions on Image Processing.</li>
   <li>[Nov 2023] Our paper on Evolutionary Architecture Search for Generative Adversarial Networks Based on Weight Sharing has been accepted for publication by the IEEE Transactions on Evolutionary Computation.</li>
   <li>[Jul 2023] Our project on <a href="https://aisingapore.org/development-of-stable-robust-and-secure-intelligent-systems-for-autonomous-vehicles">Development of Stable, Robust and Secure Intelligent Systems for Autonomous Vehicles</a> has been awarded the AI Singapore <a href="https://connect.aisingapore.org/2023/07/s20m-research-funding-to-address-challenges-related-to-the-increasing-use-of-ai-in-emerging-applications/">Robust AI Grand Challenge</a> Funding.</li>
-  <li>[Jul 2023] Our paper on Generative Gradient Inversion via Over-parameterized Convolutional Networks in Federated Learning has been accepted for publication by ICCV-2023.</li>
 </ul>

 <center>